 “I only know Hollywood,” he replied, sheepish.
 “Yes, California,” I smiled.

-I could tell he wasn’t used to being corrected, and he’d gone from appearing the most eager and likely to ask for a bribe to just wanting me to walk away, then handed my passport back over and wished me a good time in Mozambique.
+I could tell he wasn’t used to being corrected, and he’d gone from appearing the most eager and likely to ask for a bribe to just wanting me to walk away.
+He then handed my passport back over and wished me a good time in Mozambique.

 Most of the land crossings I’ve experienced in Africa are the same: hot, incredibly dusty and dirty, and crawling with hawkers trying to sell everything from SIM cards to a horrible exchange rate for some US dollars.
 Cars, trucks and buses funnel through as the foot traffic weaves to the sides and through the middle, forming a line for a stamp into the next place.
 A new horizon, a fresh adventure.

 I boarded the bus again and sat myself next to a Portuguese woman.
 She was petite, wearing dark jeans in the insane summer heat, and stared pensively out the window in between nodding off to sleep and reading.
-Her dark curly hair grazed her large, black-framed glasses and I figured she be an artist (which was true).
+Her dark, curly hair grazed her large, black-framed glasses, and I figured she’d be an artist (which was true).
 We started talking and I expressed to her that I was worried about Maputo, and she wrinkled her brows and said, “give it a chance, and I think you’ll find that there’s a soul to it.”

-I stepped off the bus after the better part of 10 hours, which weren’t all that bad for some reason (my ability to sleep anywhere, any time, perhaps?) to a taxi driver greeting me promising that he was from my hostel, Fatima’s.
-I was skeptical but what options did I have?
+I stepped off the bus after the better part of 10 hours, which weren’t all that bad for some reason (my ability to sleep anywhere, at any time, perhaps?), to a taxi driver greeting me and promising that he was from my hostel, Fatima’s.
+I was skeptical, but what options did I have?
 So I went along.
-He tried to charge me nearly $8 for the ride, which for only 2km I knew was way too expensive.
+He tried to charge me nearly $8 for the 2km ride, which I knew was way too expensive.
 He gave me the upper hand when he took my bag out of the trunk and handed it over before I paid, so I asked him to kindly wait a moment while I grabbed the hostel manager who talked him down to the standard rate of $4.